 On selected dates throughout the year, guided tours of Britannia Royal Naval College are held around the fascinating building.
 With a history spanning over 150 years, expert resident tour guides will help you learn about the colleges captivating past, from its designer Sir Aston Webb through to the Second World War and its modern use as the only remaining Naval College in the country.
 Advanced booking is required and as a working military establishment photographic identification (photocopies not permitted) is required for access.

 Dartmouth was the birthplace of Thomas Newcomen, the designer and engineer of the first steam engine.
 Built in 1720 the engine was used to pump water out of coal mines and over 2,000 were installed world-wide.
-Today the Dartmouth Visitor Centre in the heart of the town is home to the oldest preserved working steam engine in the world.
+Dartmouth town centre is home to the oldest preserved working steam engine in the world.
 If you’re sheltering from the rain, pop in and find out more about this engineering first.

 Watch a film

-If you want to take a break from shopping and exploring the town’s galleries or after a busy morning learning about the towns past at the museum, head to one of the wonderful coffee shops, cafes, pubs or bars which are scattered throughout town.
+If you want to take a break from shopping and exploring the town’s galleries or after a busy morning learning about the town’s history, head to one of the wonderful coffee shops, cafes, pubs or bars which are scattered throughout town.
 With a refreshing juice in hand, a freshly made sandwich or steaming pot of tea, enjoy a catch up with friends or relaxing break as you escape the unsettled weather outside.